zypA13510/librespeed/doc.md

 * `example-multipleServers-full.html`: Same as `example-singleServer-full.html` but with multiple test points.
 Server selection is automatic but the server can be changed afterwards by the user

 ### Initialization
-To use the speedtest in your page, first you need to load it:
+To use the speed test in your page, first you need to load it:
 ```xml
 <script type="text/javascript" src="speedtest.js"></script>
 ```